Notifiable and not notifiable claims - Medicare Compensation Recovery 011-15020000

 A loss of dependency or loss of consortium claim is notifiable when:

-• any part of the settlement or judgment (separate or in conjunction with the claim for dependency or consortium) includes an amount paid that relates to compensation for injury or illness sustained by the dependant or spouse.
+- any part of the settlement or judgment (separate or in conjunction with the claim for loss of dependency or loss of consortium) includes an amount paid that relates to compensation for injury or illness sustained by the dependant or spouse.
 For example, psychological injury

-• the dependant or spouse pursue a claim or a continuation of a claim for the deceased person's injury or illness under the estate of the deceased
+- the dependant or spouse of the deceased person pursues a claim, or continues a claim for injury or illness on behalf of the deceased person

 Claims that are not notifiable